polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 Polkadot's scaling approach allows many distinct state machines (known generally as parachains) to operate with common guarantees about the validity and security of their state transitions.
-Polkadot provides these common guarantees by executing the state transitions on a strict subset (a backing group) of the total validator set.
+Polkadot provides these common guarantees by executing the state transitions on a strict subset (a backing group) of the Relay Chain's validator set.

 However, state transitions on the Relay Chain need to be executed by _all_ validators.
-The resources of the complement of a single backing group could be used to offer more cores.
+If any of those state transitions can occur on parachains, then the resources of the complement of a single backing group could be used to offer more cores.
 As in, they could be offering more coretime (a.k.a. blockspace) to the network.

 By minimising state transition logic on the Relay Chain by migrating it into "system chains" -- a set of parachains that, with the Relay Chain, make up the Polkadot protocol -- the Polkadot